alljaybly/mantraOS/README.md

 - **Daily Mantra View:** A clean, focused interface to view your daily mantra.
 - **Intuitive Navigation:** Swipe left or right to effortlessly navigate between your selected mantras.
 - **At-a-Glance Stats:** Key metrics like Total Views, Current Streak, and Views Today are displayed prominently.
-- **Daily Affirmation:** Displays a user-added affirmation for an extra boost of positivity.
+- **Automatic Slideshow:** Enable an automatic slideshow to cycle through your mantras, with customizable timing.
+It intelligently pauses when you interact with the app.
+- **Ambient Animations:** A subtle floating effect on the mantra text and a gently shifting background gradient create a calming, immersive atmosphere.

+### 🎤 Voice Personalization
+- **Record Your Voice:** Bring your mantras to life by recording your own voice reading them aloud (up to 30 seconds per mantra).
+- **Full Playback Control:** Play, pause, stop, re-record, and delete your voice memos with an intuitive interface.
+- **Visual Feedback:** A pulsing animation and a clear countdown timer make the recording process engaging and easy to follow.
+- **Storage Optimized:** Audio is compressed to save space, and you can monitor usage in the settings.

+### 🎉 Motivational Feedback
+- **Celebrations:** Experience a burst of confetti and satisfying sound effects upon completing your daily goal or hitting a 7-day streak.
+- **Haptic Feedback:** Feel subtle vibrations on key interactions like button presses and swipes for a more tactile experience (can be toggled in settings).

 ### 📚 Library
 - **Discover Mantras:** Explore a rich library of pre-written mantras organized by categories like Money, Health, Relationships, Career, and Confidence.
-- **Search & Filter:** Easily find mantras within categories using a search bar.
 - **Manage Your Mantras:** View all your added mantras, remove ones that no longer serve you, assign a priority level (Low, Medium, High), and sort them to your liking.
-- **Manage Your Affirmations:** A dedicated section to add, view, and remove your personal daily affirmations.
+- **Integrated Voice Controls:** Record, play, and manage voice memos for each of your mantras directly within the library.

 ### 📊 Progress Tracking
 - **Detailed Statistics:** A dedicated progress screen shows your Total Views, Current Streak, and your all-time Longest Streak.
-- **Top Mantra:** See which mantra you engage with the most.
 - **Achievements:** Unlock badges for milestones like viewing your first mantra, maintaining a 7-day streak, or creating a custom mantra.
 - **Interactive Calendar:** A visual calendar highlights the days you were active, providing a clear picture of your consistency.

 ### ⚙️ Settings & Personalization
-- **Theme Customization:** Choose from multiple beautiful color gradients to match your mood.
+- **Theme & Font Customization:** Choose from multiple beautiful color gradients and two distinct font styles (modern or elegant).
-- **Font Selection:** Switch between a modern sans-serif font (Poppins) and an elegant serif font (Playfair Display).
 - **Dark Mode:** A sleek dark mode for comfortable viewing in low-light conditions.
-- **Smart Notifications:** Configure reminders for your mantras (morning, afternoon, evening) and a separate reminder for your daily affirmation.
-- **PWA Installation:** Install MantraOS to your home screen for a fast, native-app-like experience.
+- **Feature Toggles:** Easily enable or disable features like the Slideshow, Voice Recordings, Celebration Sounds, and Haptic Feedback.
+- **Undo/Redo System:** Never worry about mistakes again.
+Easily undo or redo recent actions like adding/deleting mantras or changing settings, complete with toast notifications and keyboard shortcuts (`Ctrl+Z` / `Ctrl+Y`).
 - **Data Management:** Securely export all your data to a JSON file for backup and import it on any device.
-- **Application Reset:** A simple option to reset all application data and start fresh.
+- **Storage Management:** Monitor the storage space used by voice recordings and an option to delete all recordings at once.

 ## 🤔 How It Works

 MantraOS is designed for simplicity and performance.
 The entire application is a **single, self-contained `index.html` file**.

-- **State Management:** A global JavaScript `state` object holds all user data, including mantras, settings, and progress.
+- **State Management:** A global JavaScript `state` object holds all user data.
+An undo/redo history is maintained to allow for easy state transitions.
 - **Local Persistence:** The `localStorage` API is used to save the entire application state.
-This ensures that all your data is stored securely on your device and is available even when you're offline.
+This ensures that all your data, including compressed audio recordings, is stored securely on your device and is available offline.
 - **Client-Side Logic:** There is no backend server.
-All logic, from rendering views to tracking progress, is handled directly in the user's browser, making it fast and private.
+All logic, from rendering views to audio processing, is handled directly in the user's browser, making it fast and private.
 - **Dynamic Rendering:** The UI is dynamically rendered using vanilla JavaScript functions that generate HTML strings and mount them to the DOM.
-This approach avoids the need for heavy frameworks.

 ## 🛠️ Technology Stack

 - **Frontend:** Vanilla JavaScript (ES6+), HTML5, CSS3
+- **Web APIs:** `localStorage`, `MediaRecorder API`, `Web Audio API`, `Vibration API`
 - **Styling:** [Tailwind CSS](https://tailwindcss.com/) (via CDN) for rapid, utility-first styling.
 - **Icons:** [Lucide Icons](https://lucide.dev/) embedded as SVG functions.
 - **Deployment:** Can be hosted on any static web hosting service (like Vercel, Netlify, or GitHub Pages).